al8n/aol/README.md

 When developing infrastructure softwares, write-ahead log or append-only log plays an important role, and people re-implement same funcationalities multiple times, but actually, the core for append-only log is just atomic `append`, `append_batch`, `replay`, and `rewrite`.

-This crate provides generic purpose append-only log implementation, there are three kinds of implementations based on `std::fs::File`, memory map, lockfree ARENA (SkipMap).
+This crate provides generic purpose append-only log implementation, there are two kinds of implementations based on `std::fs::File` and memory map.

 - `aol::fs::AppendLog`: